-I started this post saying that it’s perfect for “most” of us because some people like to have waves in their ocean and don’t enjoy the quiet and calmness of Bavaro Beach.
+It’s perfect for “most” of us because some people like to have waves in their ocean and don’t enjoy the quiet and calmness of Bavaro Beach.
 As this is a question that I get often, I’m writing this to tell you about a few places that you can visit in Punta Cana that may be suitable for people who enjoy a rough ocean, and people who enjoy water sports like Surf or Stand Up Paddle (SUP).

-Since you are coming to an All-Inclusive resort, my first tip is to choose one that fits your needs:
+Since you are coming to an All-Inclusive resort, my first tip is to choose one that fits your needs.

-– Hard Rock Hotel & Casino is probably the hotel with the most waves in Punta Cana.
+Hard Rock Hotel & Casino is probably the hotel with the most waves in Punta Cana.
 Here in the area, it is known for its ginormous size and for its massive list of activities to do.

 The main difference between these beaches and Bavaro beach is the color of the sand.
 Punta Cana is known for its pristine white beaches, but these two are the exceptions.
-The sand looks darker as you start heading west.
+The sand gets darker as you start heading west.